Tom Heiden serves as Global Chair of the firm's Product Liability, Mass Torts & Consumer Class Actions Practice.

 - Defense of Wells Dairy in litigation stemming from fire and explosion at Wells Dairy Ice Cream Plant; Wells Dairy was awarded summary judgment dismissing all claims shortly before trial

-- Trial of treble-damage qui tam false claims act case alleging failure of nuclear security system facilities at Rocky Flats Nuclear Weapons Plant in Colorado
+- Trial of treble-damage qui tam false claims act case alleging failure of nuclear security system facilities at Rocky Flats Nuclear Weapons Plant in Colorado; trial win upheld by the 10th Circuit

 - Six-month jury trial in Phoenix over the design and engineering of a pressure-suppression containment boiling-water reactor

-- Defense of Chevron against plaintiffs’ claims for personal injury and/or property damage from alleged releases of radioactive, hazardous, and toxic substances; obtained dismissal of all claims
+- Defense of Chevron against Tennessee plaintiffs’ claims for personal injury and/or property damage from alleged releases of radioactive and toxic substances; obtained dismissal of all claims

 - US$750 million recovery over the design, engineering, and construction of South Texas Project generating station, then the largest sum to change hands in history of our judicial system